(BCS, Breast Conservation Therapy, BCT, Lumpectomy, Segmental Mastectomy, Partial Mastectomy, Quadrantectomy)

 The skin will be closed with stitches or adhesive strips.

 A sterile bandage or dressing will be placed over the site.

-Notify your doctor to report any of the following:
+Tell your doctor if you have any of the following:

-Fever and/or chills
+Fever or chills

 Redness, swelling, or bleeding or other drainage from the incision site